 All mice were firstly given a 2-week gut microbiota equalization period during which they were fed with AIN93M control diet (Research Diets, Inc. NJ).

-In the first study, 10 Nrf2 KO mice were randomized after the 2-week equalization period into two group: one group continued receiving the control diet (AIN93M) while the second group’s diet was enhanced with 0.05% PEITC.
-The second study used 18 WT mice that were randomized into either the control diet group (AIN93M) or the PEITC-enhanced diet group.
-The third study introduced additional cranberry diet and challenged the animals with DSS to induce gut inflammation.
+In the first study, 18 Nrf2 KO mice were randomized after the 2-week equalization period into two group: one group continued receiving the control diet (AIN93M) while the second group’s diet was enhanced with 0.05% PEITC.
+In the second study, we used 10 WT mice that were randomized into either the control diet group (AIN93M) or the PEITC-enhanced diet group.
+In the third study, we introduced additional cranberry diet and challenged the animals with DSS to induce gut inflammation.
 Both, WT and Nrf2 KO genotypes were tested and the mice were randomized into one of four treatment groups (Naïve, DSS, DSS + PEITC, and DSS + Cranberry) within each genotype (Figure 1).

+For the first study, the timepoint are week 1 and week 5.
+For the second study, the timepoint are week 0, week 4.
+For the third study, fecal samples for 16s are collected at week 0, week 1 and week 8, for metabolite analysis, fecal samples are used at week 2 and week 6.